smithy-lang/smithy/docs/source/1.0/spec/aws/aws-query-protocol.rst

 Operation error serialization
 -----------------------------

-Error responses in the ``awsQuery`` protocol are wrapped within an XML root node named ``ErrorResponse``.
-A nested element, named ``Error``, contains the serialized error structure members.
+Error response bodies in the ``awsQuery`` protocol are wrapped within an XML root node named ``ErrorResponse``.
+A nested element, named ``Error``, contains the serialized error structure members. :ref:`The HTTP response code is a resolved value. <awsQuery-error-response-code>`

-Serialized error shapes MUST also contain an additional child element ``Code`` that contains only the :token:`shape name <identifier>` of the error's :ref:`shape-id`.
-This can be used to distinguish which specific error has been serialized in the response.
+Serialized error shapes MUST also contain an additional child element ``Code`` that contains the :ref:`resolved error code value <awsQuery-error-code>`.
+This is used to distinguish which specific error is serialized in the response.

 .. code-block:: xml